gerimate/laravel-gimlet-test/README.md

 ## Gimlet

 Gimlet is a deployment tool that utilizes FluxCD.

+### Gimlet Use Cases

+- Advanced Deployments: Branch previews, automated deployments, rollbacks
+- Single-click HTTPS Certification
+- Grafana & Prometheus Support

 Find out more about Gimlet at [https://gimlet.io](https://gimlet.io).

+### Say Hello

+Reach out to us on [Discord](https://discord.com/invite/ZwQDxPkYzE), or email us at.

 ## Credit